 3. Allowing criticism and rejection to kill your confidence

-Writers are like artists.
+Writers are artists.
 We take everything to heart and if someone utters a mean word, we can easily feel heartbroken.
 Not so for experienced writers who’ve had years of practice receiving criticism from clients and colleagues within the profession.
 Some clients are harsher than others.
 They’ll critique every little grammatical error or inappropriate wording, but always look on the positive side of every criticism and don’t linger too long on it.

 4. Fearing mistakes

 Carol Tice is an accomplished freelance writer who has won many accolades for providing useful resources that have helped thousands of freelancers.
 Yet she has also made a lot of mistakes in the course of her freelance writing career: spelling errors, getting the brief wrong, gathering piles of rejected pitches, and putting the wrong foot forward.

 However, she kept moving in spite of all that.
 You’re human, so expect to make mistakes sometimes.
 There are millions of writing jobs that are snapped up every year.
 People forgive and move on.
 Focus on your work and in time, you’ll build a great reputation.